shr3stha/self_profile/README.md

 # FNP Profile Site - Static Website for Family Nurse Practitioner

-A lightweight, fast-loading static website for a Family Nurse Practitioner specializing in kidney disease care.
+A lightweight, fast-loading static website for a Family Nurse Practitioner specializing in holistic, evidence-based kidney disease care.
 Features a public profile page and a simple admin interface for content management without requiring code changes.

 ## Table of Contents